-Aircraft Maintenance Technician - Airframe and Powerplant, Cert
+Aircraft Maintenance Technician - Airframe and Powerplant: AAS

-The Aviation Technology Maintenance Management degree prepares students with the tools for a career in the aviation maintenance field.
-Upon completion of the four year Bachelor of Science degree, students will meet the Federal Aviation Administration (FAA) requirements to test for two licenses; airframe maintenance technician and power plant maintenance technician (A&P).
-This degree also provides graduates with the skills to become managers and leaders in the aviation maintenance industry.
+The Aircraft Maintenance Technician (AMT) degree prepares students with the tools for a career in the aviation maintenance field.
+Upon completion of the Associate of Applied Science (AAS) degree, students will meet the Federal Aviation Administration (FAA) requirements to test for two licenses; airframe maintenance technician and powerplant maintenance technician (A&P).

-All the required coursework and lab hours (2030 hours total) are built into the major.
-Many students also complete the management minor.
+All the required coursework and lab hours (2030 hours total) are built into the curriculum.
 With those licenses, A&P technicians can work in the aviation industry on jet engines, reciprocating engines, airframes, and various aircraft accessories including work with sheet metal, riveting, composite manufacturing and repair, and more.
-Much of the program consists of hands-on lab work in USU’s maintenance management laboratory.
+Much of the program consists of hands-on lab work in USU's maintenance management laboratory.

 Aircraft maintenance technicians are highly sought after, and students in the program have a high job placement rate after graduation.